EU policy research and autism: AIMS-2-TRIALS

 Co-leads:

-Autistica, and Autism Europe
+Autistica, and Autism Europe.

-- Professor Simon Baron-Cohen
+- Professor Sir Simon Baron-Cohen

 - Dr Rosie Holt